tornimo/tornimo-spring-reporter/README.md

 Spring-Boot 2 metric reporter for Tornimo.io based on [micrometer.io](micrometer.io).

 ## Start Using Tornimo.io
-1) If you haven't done so, signup for a free account at [tornimo.io](https://tornimo.io/start-free-trial/)
+1) If you haven't done so, signup for a free trial account at [tornimo.io](https://tornimo.io/start-free-trial/).
 2) After a few minutes, you will receive a link to your dashboard, url for data ingestion and a token.
 Use the token and the URL in the configuration step.
 3) Add tornimo-spring-reporter to your dependencies.